-Since 2012, our law firm has earned a reputation for achieving top results in tough brain injury cases in Oceanside and throughout North County San Diego.
+Since 2012, our law firm has earned a reputation for achieving top results in tough brain injury cases in San Diego and throughout North County San Diego.
 With over 20 years of experience, our top-rated California trial attorneys provide compassionate and effective legal services to clients in need.
 We’ve won millions of dollars on their behalf.

 Don’t underestimate what your brain injury case might be worth.
 Don’t settle for a penny less than you deserve.
 Call Petrov Personal Injury Lawyers at (619) 344-0360 and discover how we can help you make the most of this incredibly difficult situation.
 Your first consultation is 100 percent free, so contact us for help today.

-If you’ve suffered a traumatic brain injury (TBI) in Oceanside, CA, you can’t trust the insurance company to put your best interests first.
+If you’ve suffered a traumatic brain injury (TBI) in San Diego, CA, you can’t trust the insurance company to put your best interests first.
 After all, they’re profit-driven corporations whose sole interest lies in making money.
 TBIs are costly – and they’ll want to avoid paying your claim.
 So, don’t be surprised when they try to scare you away from your claim or manipulate you into accepting a lowball offer.

 Our law firm will challenge the insurance company – and anyone else who might be responsible for your damages – and force them to accept responsibility for your suffering.